apache/sedona/docs/api/sql/Constructor.md

 ## ST_GeomFromWKT

-Introduction: Construct a Geometry from Wkt
+Introduction: Construct a Geometry from Wkt.
+If srid is not set, it defaults to 0 (unknown).

 Format:
 `ST_GeomFromWKT (Wkt:string)`
+`ST_GeomFromWKT (Wkt:string, srid:integer)`

 Since: `v1.0.0`

+The optional srid parameter was added in `v1.3.1`

 Spark SQL example:
 ```SQL